 - if MR < MC then the company should decrease output for additional profit.

-Example of Marginal Revenue Formula (with Excel Template)
+Example of Marginal Revenue (with Excel Template)

 Mary owns a bakery and prepares cakes.
-Mary wants to know how much to produce and selling price of the same she used a marginal revenue curve to find the same.
-Mary bakes 50 cakes per day and sells the same at $150 and as result, she generates $7500 of revenue.
+Mary wants to know how much to produce and selling the price of the same she used a marginal revenue curve to find the same.
+Mary bakes 50 cakes per day and sells the same at $150 and as a result, she generates $7500 of revenue.
 After her analysis, she finds that she needs to price of cakes from $150 to $149 she bakes 100 cakes.
 Now, let us see the calculation of marginal revenue with one extra unit of cake baked by Mary.

-First, we calculate the change in revenue by multiplying the baked volume by new price and then, subtracting the original revenue.
+First, we calculate the change in revenue by multiplying the baked volume by a new price and then, subtracting the original revenue.
 And a change in quantity is one.

 - Change in Total Revenue = (149 * 51) – (150 * 50)